ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Prompt Tuning for Hierarchical Consistency

 \paragraph{Node-Centric Loss (NCL).} NCL is the aggregate cross-entropy loss of (\ref{eq:loss}) over all node-centric label sets $\mathcal{Y}_n=Chd(n)$ defined by each internal node $n\in\mathcal{N}^{int}$ of the hierarchy, i.e.,

-NCL optimization encourages prompts that robustify the classification at the different granularities.
-For example, ``Corgi" should be classified as ``mammal" within the animal label set $\mathcal{Y}_{n_1}=$\{mammal, reptile, bird\}, as a ``dog" within the mammal label set $\mathcal{Y}_{n_2}=$\{dog, cat, elephant, tiger\}, and so forth.
+NCL optimization encourages prompts that robustify the classification at different granularities.
+For example, ``Corgi" should be classified as ``mammal" within the animal label set $\mathcal{Y}_{n_1}=$\{mammal, reptile, bird\}, as a ``dog" in the mammal label set $\mathcal{Y}_{n_2}=$\{dog, cat, elephant, tiger\}, and so forth.

-\paragraph{Dynamic Treecut Loss (DTL).} While NCL calibrates node classification, guaranteeing consistency within each node, the label sets of open-granularity classification can also span different sub-trees of the hierarchy, including nodes at different levels, e.g., $\mathcal{Y}=$\{dog, cat, elephant, tiger, reptile, bird\}.
+\paragraph{Dynamic Treecut Loss (DTL).} While NCL calibrates node classification, guaranteeing consistency within each node, the label sets of TOS classification can also span different sub-trees of the hierarchy, including nodes at different levels, e.g., $\mathcal{Y}=$\{dog, cat, elephant, tiger, reptile, bird\}.
 DTL seeks to calibrate such label sets, by aggregating the cross-entropy loss of (\ref{eq:loss}) dynamically, i.e., on an example basis, over randomly sampled label sets $\mathcal{Y}_{\mathcal{T}_c}=Leaf(\mathcal{T}_c)$ comprised of the leaves of the tree cuts $\mathcal{T}_c$ (sub-trees) of $\mathcal{T}$.
-At each training iteration, a random tree cut $\mathcal{T}_c$ is sampled with the $TreeCutSampler$ procedure of Algorithm~\ref{algo:treecut_sampler}, as illustrated on the middle of Fig.~\ref{fig:tree}, to define the loss
+At each training iteration, a random tree cut $\mathcal{T}_c$ is sampled with the $TreeCutSampler$ procedure of Algorithm~\ref{algo:treecut_sampler}, as illustrated on the middle of Fig.~\ref{fig:tree}, to define the loss \fontsize{8.7pt}{17.4pt}

 where $\beta\in[0, 1]$ is a rate of tree dropout.
 For this, a Bernoulli random variable $P_n\sim Bernoulli(\beta)$ of dropout rate $\beta$ is defined for each internal node $n\in\mathcal{N}^{int}\setminus n_0$.
 The algorithm descends the tree $\mathcal{T}$, sampling a binary drop-out variable $p_n$ at each node.
 If $p_n=1$, node $n$ is kept in the pruned tree $\mathcal{T}_c$.
 Otherwise, the sub-tree of $\mathcal{T}$ rooted with $n$ is dropped from $\mathcal{T}_c$.
 The parameter $\beta$ controls the degree of pruning.
 Larger $\beta$ induces the pruning of more tree nodes, while $\beta=0$ guarantess that $\mathcal{Y}_{\mathcal{T}_c}=\mathcal{Y}_{leaf}$.
 The root node $n_0$ is excluded, as $p_{n_0}=0$ would imply discarding the whole $\mathcal{T}$.